-g) bod the nber of meetings held by the main y overseeing remuneration during financial year and remuneration d to its member.
+g) Number of meetings held by the main body overseeing remuneration during the financial year and remuneration paid to its member.
 The Senior Management of the bank overseeing the remuneration of the Bank.

 h) Number of employees having received a variable remuneration award during the financial year.
 The variable remuneration award during the financial year as under:

 Particulars BDT in Million

-Incentive Bonus 725.65
+Incentive Bonus 393.20

-Ex-gratia 62.10
+Ex-gratia 41.70

-Total 787.75
+Total 434.90

 ii.
-Number and total amount of guaranteed bonuses awarded during the financial year. nuses awarded

-Particulars BDT in Million

-Festival Bonus 519.20

-Ex-gratia 82.60

-Total 601.80

-iii.
-Number and total amount of sign-on awards made during the financial year. -

-iv.
-Number and total amount of 1 /

-severance payments made during the financial year.

-(Provident fund, gratuity fund, retireme ent benefit and leave encashment)

-i) i.
-Total amount of outstanding deferred remuneration, split into cash, shares and share-linked instruments and other forms.
-No deferred remuneration was paid out in the financial year of 2020

-ii.
-Total amount of deferred remuneration paid out in the financial year. -

-j) Breakdown of amount of Breakdown of Remuneration for the year-2020 is as under: remuneration awards for the financial year to show: (BDT in Million): - fixed and variable.
+Number and total amount of guaranteed bonuses awarded during the financial year.
+Number of total festival bonus: 02 Total amount of festival bonus as under: Particulars BDT in Million Festival Bonus 486.50 Ex-gratia 37.00 Total 523.50 111.
+Number and total amount of - sign-on awards made during the financial year. iv.
+Number and total amount of severance payments made Number of severance payments: 567 during the financial year.
+Total amount of severance payments: BDT (Provident fund, gratuity fund, retirement b penefit and leave encashment) i) i.
+Total amount of outstanding deferred remuneration, split into cash, shares and share- linked instruments and other forms.
+No deferred remuneration was paid out in t the financial year of 2021 ii.
+Total amount of deferred remuneration paid out in the financial year. - j) Breakdown of amount of Breakdown of Remuneration for the year- 2021 is as under: remuneration awards for the financial year to show: (BDT in Million): - fixed and variable.
 Particulars Amount - deferred and non-deferred.
-Basic salary 2,961.78 - different forms used (cash, Allowances 1,370.84 shares and share Bonus 1,248.91 linked instruments, other Provident fund contribution 292.64 forms).
-Gratuity 480.00 Total 6,354.17 Quantitative information about employees' exposure to implicit (e.g. fluctuations in the value of shares or performance units) and explicit adjustments (e.g. claw backs or similar reversals or downward revaluations of awards) of deferred remuneration and retained remuneration. i.
-Total amount of outstanding deferred remuneration and retained remuneration exposed to ex post explicit and/or implicit adjustments.
-No amount is outstanding of deferred remuneration and retained remuneration exposed to ex post explicit and/or implicit adjustments.
-There were no reductions during the financial year 2020 due to ex post explicit adjustments There were no reductions during the financial year 2020 due to ex post implicit adjustments ii.
-Total amount of reductions during the financial year due to ex post explicit adjustments. iii.
-Total amount of reductions during the financial year due to ex post implicit adjustments.
+Basic salary 2,924.58 - different forms used (cash, Allowances 1,302.11 shares and share Bonus 1,578.68 linked instruments, other Provident fund contribution 426.15 forms).
+Gratuity 935.00 Total 7,166.52 k) Quantitative information about employees' exposure to implicit (e.g. fluctuations in the value of shares o performance units) and explicit adjustments (e.g. claw backs or similar reversals or downward revaluations of awards) of deferred remuneration and retained remuneration. i.
+Total amount of outstanding No amount is outstanding of deferred remuneration and retained deferred remuneration and retained remuneration exposed to ex post explicit and/or implicit adjustments. remuneration exposed to ex post explicit ar ii.
+Total amount of reductions during There were no reductions during the financial year 2021 due to ex post the financial year due to ex post explicit adjustments explicit adjustments. iii.
+Total amount of reductions during There were no reductions during the financial year 2021 due to ex post the financial year due to ex post implicit adjustments implicit adjustments.